tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

 - **ChadoDateTimeStoragePropertyType**: a date/time property.
 - **ChadoIntStoragePropertyType**: an integer property.
 - **ChadoRealStoragePropertyType**: a floating point property.
-- **ChadoTextStoragePropertyType**: an unlimited string property.
+- **ChadoTextStoragePropertyType**: a string property with unlimited length.
 - **ChadoVarCharStoragePropertyType**: a string property with a maximum length.

-All of these classes can be instantiated with four arguments:
+All of these classes can be instantiated with the following arguments:

 - The entity type ID:  the unique ID for the entity type.
 - The field ID:  the unique ID of the field this property belongs to.
 - The property "key": a unique key for this property.
+- The property controlled vocabulary term: namespace and accession.
+- (For ChadoVarCharStoragePropertyType only): The maximum length of the string.
 - The property settings: an array of settings for this property.
 See the :ref:`Property Settings` section below for more information on how to specify the property settings array.